 Eczema is a skin disorder in which itchy patches and rashes show up on the skin.
-The symptoms of this disorder depend on severity and may range from chronic pain and irritating rashes to oozing sores with flare-ups of eczema.
+The symptoms of this disorder depend on the severity and may range from chronic pain and irritating rashes to oozing sores with flare-ups of eczema.
 Experts believe that eczema is a type of airborne or food allergy.
 Some home remedies are more effective in curing skin disorders than medical treatments.
 Mentioned below is a list of home remedies that can help you fight eczema.

 1. Coconut oil